sejungkwak/connect-4/README.md

   - This page displays the top 5 players who gained the highest points with the number of games they won and the win rate to allow them to see their performance.
   - The user can delete data from local storage with the convenient __Delete data__ button.
-  - The message is shown when there is no data to display or unable to get the data from local storage.
+  - The message is shown when there is no data to display or it is unable to get the data from local storage.

     ![Leaderboard page without data](documentation/features/leaderboard-nodata.png)